Atlantis-Software/offshore-sql/README.md

 // Define configuration
 var config = {
   adapters: {
-    'offshoreAdapter': Adapter
+    // Here we define an adapter name and assign it our adapter module 'offshoreAdapter': Adapter
   },
   connections: {
     mySqlConnection: {
+      // adapter is a reference to the adapter name defined above
       adapter: 'offshoreAdapter',
       host: '127.0.0.1',
       port: 13306,